 Who is affected by this rule?

-Universal wastes are generated by small and large businesses including municipalities and schools.
-In the past, businesses were required to manage universal wastes as hazardous waste.
-The Universal Waste Rule offers another option that eases the regulatory burden on businesses that generate these wastes by streamlining the administrative requirements.
+Universal wastes are generated by small and large businesses, municipalities, churches and schools.
+The UWR offers another option that eases the regulatory burden on businesses generating these wastes by streamlining the administrative requirements.
 For example, certain small businesses that generate only universal wastes and manage them under this rule do not need to notify the state of their activities or pay hazardous waste fees and taxes on that waste.
-Further, the rule extends the amount of time that businesses can accumulate universal wastes on site to a year or more, as explained below.
+Further, the rule extends the amount of time that businesses can accumulate universal wastes on site to a year or more, as noted above.
 It also allows companies to transport the wastes with a common carrier (universal waste transporter), instead of a hazardous waste transporter, and it no longer requires companies to prepare a hazardous waste manifest (the transporter prepares a shipping paper).

 Local communities can work with businesses and residents to encourage proper recycling or disposal of universal wastes.
 By easing the regulatory burden on businesses, more collection centers may become available.
 Communities can establish collection programs or help local businesses set up collection programs in their area based on the guidance in the rule.

 What are the different types of universal wastes?